 Isolation between slices is a basic requirement of slicing network.
 TR 22.864 (ref.[6].5.1.2.1) and TR 22.891(ref.[7].5.2.3) have given some specific requirements about isolation.
 For example, elasticity and change of slices or the communication in one slice cannot have impact on services served by other slices.
+If one slice got compromised, it shouldn’t negatively impact the performance and security of another network slice.
 One slice cannot have unauthorized access to functions in other slices.
 These can be utilized to launch attacks without isolation.
-Network slices need to be isolated from each other in robust way.
-One network slice supporting one group of UEs or supporting one set of functions, if got compromised, shouldn’t negatively impact the performance and security of another network slice.
-It should be possible for each network each slice to have independent security policy in accordance with the defined functionality of the network slice requirement.
+Network slices need to be isolated from each other in robust way. .
 The isolation should not be restricted to isolate between different slices but also allow multiple instances of the same network slice.